List of Rehabs in Indianapolis

 Private health insurance is another option to consider.
 It covers more options for treatment, such as residential drug rehab, detox programs, outpatient treatment, and some aftercare support.
 However, the extent of coverage depends on the health plan.

 It is best to contact your health insurance provider for more information.
 Most individuals have health insurance through an employer.
-Indiana relies on the federally facilitated exchange.
+Indiana relies on federally facilitated exchange.

 The following insurers offer marketplace coverage in Indianapolis: